 In 1992, the Association received correspondence from the Internal Revenue Service (IRS) indicating that it is tax-exempt under Section 501(c)(6) of the Internal Revenue Code.
 The Association's tax-exempt status was examined by the IRS in 2011, and the Association's exemption was reaffirmed.
-The Association believes it has operated in accordance with its tax-exempt purpose, and accordingly, no provision for federal income taxes have been recorded for 2023 and 2022.
+The Association believes it has operated in accordance with its tax-exempt purpose, and accordingly, no provision for federal income taxes has been recorded for 2024 and 2023.